On Listening and Respect

 Expert guidance transcends technical knowledge.

 While your technical expertise is important to your clients, people in the throes of life transitions need advisors who are also equipped with expertise on the personal side – the human side.
-Perhaps the most important component of that expertise is in listening.
+Perhaps the most important component of that expertise is listening.
 Whether your clients are anticipating impending change, working through current change, or still adapting to past change, they crave – and need – a good listener.
 Whether their life change comes in the form of divorce, retirement, the loss of a spouse, or some other transformative life event, clients in transition need you to be there for them for reasons far beyond the financial realm.

 We all want to be heard.

 In her 2011 book Culture Savvy: Working and Collaborating across the Globe, ICF-certified global executive coach and training consultant Maureen Bridget Rabotin explores the vital importance of listening.
 As part of a qualitative survey, Rabotin asked this question of approximately 1100 colleagues and friends reflecting diverse educational, business, and social and cultural backgrounds: What does someone in your culture do that makes you feel respected?
 Rabotin reports that a particular answer quickly and repeatedly poured in from Japan, the United Kingdom, France and Canada – as well as the United States: “I feel respected when someone listens to me.”
-And that answer was echoed by respondents of Natixis’ 2017 Survey of U.S. Individual Investors, which found that what clients want most from their financial advisors is simply to be listened to.
+That answer was echoed by respondents of Natixis’ 2017 Survey of U.S. Individual Investors, which found that what clients want most from their financial advisors is simply to be listened to.

 But not all financial advisors know how to listen.

-Stories (like the one is this U.S. News and World Report article) about people who leave their financial advisors for not listening to them and for treating them “like a pile of assets” are far too common.
+Stories (like the one in this U.S. News and World Report article) about people who leave their financial advisors for not listening to them and for treating them “like a pile of assets” are far too common.
 Some advisors mean well and understand what it means to listen, but they get caught up in the role of “fix-it expert,” leading them to talk far more than they listen.
-Others think they are great listeners already, until the day they are surprised to hear that they aren’t.
+Others think they are great listeners already until the day they are surprised to hear that they aren’t.

 Being a good listener means…